-Ric Huffman, a college and youth soccer coaching veteran in the Central Indiana area, started as an assistant on the Butler women's soccer staff in 2009.
+Ric Huffman will enter his sixth season as an assistant coach for the Butler women's soccer team in 2014.
+A college and youth soccer coaching veteran in the Central Indiana area, Huffman started as an assistant in 2009.

 In his second year at Butler, he helped the Bulldogs capture a conference regular season title.
 The 2010 Bulldogs, claimed a share of the regular season league title with Milwaukee and the No. 1 seed in the conference tournament.

 A native of Bloomington, Ind., Huffman brings with him collegiate and professional playing experience as a former member of the Indiana University men's soccer team and the Indiana Twisters of the Continental Indoor Soccer League.
 He also played on the 1998 National Indoor Championship team with former Butler greats Scott Lawler, Steve Weiger, Scott Weiger, Casey Sweeney and Craig Koller.